Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Prehypertension is blood pressure that is higher than normal but not high enough to be high blood pressure.
 It is a warning that your blood pressure is going up.

 Blood pressure is shown as two numbers, such as 120/80 (say "120 over 80").
 The top number is the pressure when the heart pumps blood.
+It is called the systolic pressure.
 The bottom number is the pressure when the heart relaxes and fills with blood.
-Normal blood pressure is less than 120/80.
+It is called the diastolic pressure.
+An ideal blood pressure for an adult is less than 120/80.
 High blood pressure is 140/90 or higher.
 Prehypertension is between 120/80 and 140/90.
-Your blood pressure can be too high even if only one of the two numbers is high.

 What makes blood pressure go up?